 Create a list of words or concepts related to your topic and use them to search the catalog.
 Search results will include books, media, articles and more.
 To find just books, use the Search Tools to limit Format to Books.
-The Description in a book's record lists contents and subject headings.
+The Description in a book's record includes contents and subject headings.
 Click on a Subjects link to find other books on the topic.
-You can also browse the shelf for related titles.
+You can also Browse the Shelf for related titles.

 Always cite your sources!
 Providing a citation credits sources you use, helps other readers locate a source, and is an important element of academic honesty.

 For this course, choose either MLA or Turabian style and then consistently use that format for your citations.